 MS Program Description

 Admission to the Statistics graduate program at Rutgers has a number of prerequisites .
 Applicants may be required to take some preliminary non-graduate courses.
-Students are not required to have taken a formal course in statistical methods; however, students whose educational background lacks a suitable course in statistical methods may be required to take 960:484; at the discretion of the Program of Statistics and Biostatistics, credit for this course may be counted among the thirty credits necessary for graduation.
+Students are not required to have taken a formal course in statistical methods; however, students whose educational background lacks a suitable course in statistical methods may be required to take 960:484.
+Credit for STAT 484 or any other undergraduate level courses (at Rutgers or elsewhere) cannot be counted toward the 30 credit graduation requirement.

 Formal Credit Requirements

-M.S. candidates must ordinarily have at least 30 semester-hours of approved graduate credits of which no more than two may be C's or lower.
+M.S. candidates must have at least 30 semester-hours of approved graduate credits of which no more than two may be C+ or lower.
+Students must also maintain a GPA of 3.0 or higher.
 If a student takes a course a second time, both the original and any repeated grades contribute to the grade point average in the standard way,

 Transfer of Credits